Natural Cycles gets $30M for its EU-certified “digital contraception”

 “Part of the certification is a lot of documentation and studies that are not published but are reviewed by the oversight body that gave us the certification for contraception and has approved our marketing claims that our algorithm’s method failure rate is just 0.5 per cent per year.”

 At the end of the day contraception is a personal choice and existing options do already vary greatly in accessibility, complexity and more besides.
-Natural Cycles’ bet is that a sizable proportion of couples will be open to an app-wrapped addition to join the mix.
+Natural Cycles’ bet is that a sizable proportion of couples will be open to an app-wrapped addition joining their mix.

 0